KunalBhavsar/design-patterns/creational/factory_method_pattern/Readme.md

 ## Real-World Example:

-GUI Frameworks: In GUI frameworks, the Factory Method can be used to create different types of UI components (like buttons, checkboxes) depending on the platform (Windows, Mac, Linux) without altering the core application logic.
+- GUI Frameworks: In GUI frameworks, the Factory Method can be used to create different types of UI components (like buttons, checkboxes) depending on the platform (Windows, Mac, Linux) without altering the core application logic.
-Document Editors: For document editors that support multiple formats (PDF, Word, HTML), a factory method can be used to create different document objects based on the chosen format.
-Vehicle Manufacturing: A vehicle manufacturing system could use a Factory Method to create different types of vehicles (car, truck, motorcycle) based on user specifications.
+- Vehicle Manufacturing: A vehicle manufacturing system could use a Factory Method to create different types of vehicles (car, truck, motorcycle) based on user specifications.

 ## Conclusion: